This post may contain affiliate links. See our affiliate disclaimer here.

 Step 1: Get the Decals Hot

-Starting at the end of a decal, hold you heat gun or hair dryer about an inch away and wave it back and forth over a small area above the decal.
+Starting at the end of a decal, hold the heat gun or hair dryer about an inch away and wave it back and forth over a small area above the decal.

 Step 2: Peel Off RV Decals

 If at any point the decal starts to melt, you are using too much heat.
-Turn down the heat or move the heat gun or hair dryer further away from the decal.
+Turn down the heat or move the heat gun or hair dryer further away.

 Step 3: Remove Residual Adhesive